SeorinLee/Software_frameworks/my-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Description

+The chat system is designed to facilitate real-time communication among users, grouped within designated channels and groups.
+This system incorporates a tiered permission structure to accommodate varying levels of administrative control and access:

+Super Admin:

+Ultimate control over the entire system.
+Can create or delete any groups and channels.
+Manages user roles and permissions across the system.
+Has oversight of all group activities and can intervene in any group or channel if necessary.

+Group Admin:

+Manages specific groups assigned to them.
+Can add or remove users from their groups.
+Responsible for creating and managing channels within their groups.
+Can moderate discussions and manage group-specific settings.

+User:

+Basic access level intended for general communication.
+Can join channels and participate in discussions as permitted by their group admin.
+Can view and send messages, share files, and engage in video calls within the channels they have access to.

+## Install CLI and open the server and localhost
+sudo npm install -g @angular/cli cd my-app sudo npm install ng serve --open

+cd server
+node index.js